augchan42/pix-origintrail/README.md

 - Executes SPARQL queries on the OriginTrail DKG.
 - Retrieves and formats relevant results.
-- Integrates DKG data with Eliza’s response system.
+- Integrates DKG data with Eliza's response system.

 ## Plugins